petercsmith-x/vocalfusion-rpi-setup/README.md

 # xCORE VocalFusion Raspberry Pi Setup

-This repository provides a simple-to-use automated script to configure the Raspberry Pi to use **xCORE VocalFusion** for audio.
+This repository provides a simple-to-use automated script to configure a Raspberry Pi to use **xCORE VocalFusion** for audio.

+> [!WARNING]
+> Configurations that require an external MCLK (e.g. XVF3610) are not currently supported for the Raspberry Pi 5.
+See compatibility section below.

 This setup will perform the following operations: